luisrivvv/luisrivvv/README.md

 - 🌱 I’m currently learning C for my school, and I'm picking up ReactJs for my personal interests

 - 📫 How to reach me: luisphilippe0616@yahoo.com
-- ⚡ Fun fact: I can last 20 mins in -40 weather with fall clothing.